WaterWise Water Conservation Program

 July is Smart Irrigation Month

-Governor Dayton has declared July 'Smart Irrigation Month.'
+July is declared 'Smart Irrigation Month.'
 Sponsored by the Irrigation Association, Smart Irrigation Month is a national campaign to increase awareness about simple practices and innovative technologies homeowners and businesses can use to sustain healthy lawns and landscapes while using water resources more efficiently.

 Reducing water use can help homeowners and businesses save money on their utility bills.
 It also contributes to reducing the need for costly public spending on new infrastructure to store and convey water and protects our communities' water supplies for the future.